ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 After taking in the views from Piazza San Pietro, go on to Vico Solitario Street, where you'll find in less than 150 meters Chiesa rupestre di Sant'Agostino al Casalnuovo and right next to it Casa Grotta nei Sassi di Matera.

 ### 13. Casa Grotta nei Sassi di Matera
-Casa Grotta nei Sassi di Matera, how you'll find it on Google, or [Casa Grotta di Vico Solitario](http://www.casagrotta.it/index.php?lang=en){:target="_blank"}, is a well-preserved example of the traditional cave dwellings that were common in the area for centuries.
+Casa Grotta nei Sassi di Matera, how you'll find it on Google, or [Casa Grotta di Vico Solitario](http://www.casagrotta.it/index.php?lang=en){:target="_blank" rel="nofollow"}, is a well-preserved example of the traditional cave dwellings that were common in the area for centuries.
 The house is carved into the rock face and is thought to date back to the 17th century or earlier.
 Although it is not the only house of this kind that can be visited in Matera, it is certainly the most popular one.

 {% responsive_image path: assets/images/posts/matera/matera-italy-casa-grotta-di-vico-solitario-4.webp alt: "Casa Grotta di Vico Solitario interior 1, Matera, Italy" %}